SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   <!--TODO ISSUE 6:Allow for additional dataformat -->
 The server MAY choose to support multiple data format for EPP object representations, such as XML and JSON.
-The client and server MUST support agent-driven content negotiation and related HTTP headers for content negotiation, as described in [@!RFC2616, section 12.2].
+The client and server MUST support server-driven content negotiation and related HTTP headers for content negotiation, as described in [@!RFC2616, section 12.2].

 The client MUST use the following HTTP headers: